sethherr/sethandali/_posts/2022-06-12-honeymoon.md

 ![](/assets/images/2022-6-7-dolenhornhutte-ali.jpg)

-Here is a photo of the two of us in front of the Freddie Mercury statue in Montreux - which is the finish point of the [Hope 1000](https://bikepacking.com/routes/hope-1000/), the bikepacking trip that we originally were planning on taking ;)
+Finally, here is a photo of the two of us in front of the Freddie Mercury statue in Montreux - which is the finish point of the [Hope 1000](https://bikepacking.com/routes/hope-1000/), the bikepacking trip that we originally were planning on taking ;)

 ![](/assets/images/2022-6-4-freddie-mercury.jpeg)